-I just want to really share with you two, two encouragements for the Free Church of Scotland in recent weeks, both of which I was able to be a little bit of a part of over the past couple of weeks.
-Two weeks ago when we were on holiday we were in Edinburgh for the, for church and at the evening service in St. Columbus two weeks ago it was a special thanksgiving service to mark the fact that the church plant at Esk Valley, which is in the Dalkeith area, has now become what we call a fully sanctioned charge, which basically means it's no longer a church plant under the kind of being supported and financially sustained by a mother church.
+Sometimes we think about the global church and sometimes we think about the national church here in Scotland.
+And tonight I want us to focus on that and I want us to talk, I just want to really share with you two, two encouragements for the free church of Scotland in recent weeks, both of which I was able to be a little bit of a part of over the past couple of weeks.

+Two weeks ago when we were on holiday, we were in Edinburgh for church and at the evening service in St. Columbus, two weeks ago, it was a special thanksgiving service to mark the fact that the church plant at Esk Valley, which is in the Dalkeith area, has now become what we call a fully sanctioned charge, which basically means it's no longer a church plant under the kind of being supported and financially sustained by a mother church.

-It now is standing on its own two feet, said based on a congregation in its own right and so the Esk Valley church is, as I said, based in the Dalkeith Midlothian area, the minister there for the last, for the past 10 years has been Tom Muir and he was instrumental in the initial planting of that church and he's seen it grow over the last 10 years and it's now reached the point where it's standing on its own and they're hoping that eventually they'll be able to plant another church in the area that we're in.
+[19:15] It now is standing on its own two feet, said based on a congregation in its own right.
+And so the Esk Valley church is, as I said, based in the Dalkeith Midlothian area, the minister there for the last, for the past 10 years has been Tom Muir, and he was instrumental in the initial planting of that church, and he's seen it grow over the last 10 years, and it's now reached the point where it's standing on its own, and they're hoping that eventually they'll be able to plant another church in the area that we're in.

 So that's a huge encouragement for us.
-The the nomination talks a lot about churches being planted and it's wonderful to see a church that's been planted now become an established church of its own and one that's hoping to plant a new congregation itself in years to come.
-So that's a massive, massive encouragement.
-And the other thing I wanted to share with you was just that vesterday, as I think you all know, I was able to attend Phil Pickett's induction in Livingston and that again is a huge, huge encouragement for us especially because Phil spent the second half of his training here being filled with some and it's also just a huge joy and boost to see a vacant congregation being filled with somebody whom God has called into ministry and who has trained and now reached the point where they're ready to start ministry there.
+The Domination talks a lot about churches being planted, and it's wonderful to see a church that's been planted now become an established church of its own, and one that's hoping to plant a new congregation itself in years to come.

+So it's a massive, massive encouragement.
+And the other thing I wanted to share with you was just that yesterday, as I think you all know, I was able to attend Phil Pickett's induction in Livingston, and that again is a huge, huge encouragement for us, especially because Phil spent the second half of his training here being filled with some, and it's also just a huge joy and boost to see a vacant congregation being filled with somebody whom God has called into ministry and who has trained and now reached the point where they're ready to start ministry there.

 So it was a wonderful service.
-I know some of you have been able to watch it online and it's still available online to watch.
+I know some of you have been able to watch it online, and it's still available online to watch.
 It was brilliant.
 There was a great crowd there, a really good turnout, a wonderful spirit.

-Lachlan, Phil and Helen were all in great form and they seem to be full of joy to have reached this milestone.
-And Livingston congregation, some of you may have visited there, but it's a very similar size to our own.
-So they have 45 members which is pretty much the same as us I think.
-But in recent years they've grown, there was loads of children.
-I was watching and there's clearly a massive opportunity for the gospel there.
-I was on the way, somebody, I was getting a lift and with friends and they were saying, I wonder what the population of Livingston is and I was looking it up and it's now 57,000 people live in Livingston.
-And I was thinking, that's about double what's in the Western
+Lachlan, Phil and Helen were all in great form, and they seemed to be full of joy to have reached this milestone.
+Livingston congregation, some of you may have visited there, but it's a very similar size to our own, so they have 45 members, which is pretty much the same as us, I think.

+[21:07] But in recent years they've grown, there was loads of children there.
+I was watching, and there's clearly a massive opportunity for the Gospel there.

+I was on the way, I was getting a lift with friends, and they were saying, I wonder what the population of Livingston is, and I was looking it up, and it's now 57,000 people living in Livingston.